Southland Boys’ High School Southland Boys’ High School

 Assessment Information

-Achievement Standards 91944 and 91945 will be assessed using a range of tasks during the year that will culminate in a final grade late in Term 3.
+Achievement Standard 91945 will be assessed using a portfolio of tasks collected during the year that will culminate in a final grade late in Term 3.

-Achievement Standard 91946 is an External Standard which will be submitted for assessment externally in October.
+Achievement Standard 91946 is an External Standard which will be assessed externally in November.

 Pathway